 Indicator Ref Monitoring Indicator Target Commentary Outcome 49 Local Indicator: The level of Workplace Employment in NPT Contextual Indicators: The change of Workplace Employment for Wales and UK; The level and rate of employment in NPT; and The level and rate of employment for Wales and UK Principal Target: A net gain of 3,850 jobs up to 2026 Interim Targets: 2011/14: - 1,458 2014/17: +1,326 2017/20: +1,326 2020/23: +1,326 2023/26: +1,326 Annual Target: An average gain of 442 jobs per annum from 2014 over the remainder of the Plan period with a cumulative target of 884 jobs over any 2 year period This indicator has failed to meet its target in previous years, demonstrating generally mixed impacts in respect of this SA objective.
 See SP11 for further details.
-53 Local Indicator: The rate of economic activity for NPT Contextual Indicator: The rate of economic activity for Wales and UK To achieve an increase in the rate of economic activity to 76% by 2026 The economic activity rate within NPT has fallen over the past two years.
+53 Local Indicator: The rate of economic activity for NPT Contextual Indicator: The rate of economic activity for Wales and UK To achieve an increase in the rate of economic activity to 76% by 2026 The economic activity rate within NPT has fallen over the past three years.
 However, this period does however coincide with a general decline in economic activity rate both in Wales and the UK.
 See SP11 for more information.
-54 Local Indicator: The rate of unemployment for NPT Contextual Indicator: The rate of unemployment for Wales and UK To achieve a decrease in the unemployment rate to 6.9% by 2026 Although the unemployment rate rose in 2021, it has subsequently fallen in 2022.
+54 Local Indicator: The rate of unemployment for NPT Contextual Indicator: The rate of unemployment for Wales and UK To achieve a decrease in the unemployment rate to 6.9% by 2026 The rate of unemployment has continued to fall for the past 2 years.
 See SP11 for more information.
 61 The development of a range of improved walking and cycling routes Completion of the Wales Coast Path by 2012 Completion of the Cognation Mountain Bike Trails by 2013 Completion of the Great Dragon Ride Route by 2012 The routes listed in the LDP have been constructed, with likely positive impacts on health and well-being.
 See SP13 for more information.
-66 The number of applications permitted within the AQMA contrary to the policy framework Development proposals should not lead to a significant increase in pollution levels and should not lead to an increase in Within this monitoring period, six relevant applications were approved within the AQMA.
-All proposals were deemed to be in accordance with the policy framework.
+66 The number of applications permitted within the AQMA contrary to the policy framework Development proposals should not lead to a significant increase in pollution levels and should not lead to an increase in Within this monitoring period, one relevant application was approved within the AQMA.
+The proposal was deemed to be in accordance with the policy framework.

 Indicator Ref Monitoring Indicator Target Commentary Outcome the number of people exposed to significant levels of pollution See SP16 for more information.
-67 The number of applications permitted not accompanied by a CMP No breaches of air quality should occur during the construction phase contrary to the submitted and agreed CMP Two applications were permitted within the AQMA/ within 500m of the AQMA boundary which required a CMP.
-No breaches of air quality occurred as a result of these proposals.
+67 The number of applications permitted not accompanied by a CMP No breaches of air quality should occur during the construction phase contrary to the submitted and agreed CMP One application was permitted within the AQMA/ within 500m of the AQMA boundary which required a CMP.
+No breaches of air quality occurred as a result of this proposal.
 See SP16 for further detail.
-69 The number of applications permitted within designated Quiet Areas No applications permitted contrary to the policy framework No applications were approved within designated quiet areas during the monitoring period.
+69 The number of applications permitted within designated Quiet Areas No applications permitted contrary to the policy framework One application was approved within designated quiet areas during the monitoring period.
+It was deemed in accordance with the policy framework.
 See SP16 for more information.
-82 Completion of listed cycle routes The Amman Valley Cycle Way project to be delivered by 2014 The Afan Valley Trail (Port Talbot to Afan Valley) to be delivered by 2013 The Afan Valley Trail is complete and the Amman Valey Cycle Way is partly complete.
+82 Completion of listed cycle routes The Amman Valley Cycle Way project to be delivered by 2014 The Afan Valley Trail (Port Talbot to Afan Valley) to be delivered by 2013 The Afan Valley Trail is complete and the Amman Valley Cycle Way is partly complete.
 See SP20 for further information.